Bilateral Stroke: Understanding Stroke on Both Sides of the Brain

 How Is a Bilateral Stroke Treated?

-Treatment for bilateral stroke occurs in two phases: stopping the strokes, and rehabilitating the brain.
+Treatment for bilateral stroke occurs in two phases: stopping the strokes and rehabilitating the brain.

 Stopping the Stroke

-Hemorrhagic stroke (the type caused by a burst artery) is usually treated through surgery to repair the ruptured artery and relieve swelling in the brain.
+Hemorrhagic stroke surgery is more rare and attempts to repair the ruptured artery and may also relieve swelling in the brain.

-It’s important to know that hemorrhagic stroke is not treated with clot-busting drugs, because it would only make the bleeding in the brain worse.
+It’s important to know that hemorrhagic stroke is not treated with clot-busting drugs because it would only make the bleeding in the brain worse.
 For this reason, no one should self-administer aspirin for stroke symptoms.
 While aspirin may help ischemic stroke, it would only worsen the bleeding during a hemorrhagic stroke.
 This is why doctors must diagnose the type of stroke before swiftly beginning treatment.

 Rehabilitating the Brain